chinamike65/hugo-tuolesi/content/book4/book4en.md

 When Norsang arrived in Amdo, he gave the thangka to the master's mother.

 As soon as this Thangka was opened, the image of Tsongkhapa in the Thangka said, "Hello, mother!"
-The mother's heart was relieved all of a sudden, she missed her son, and the pain of her son disappeared, just like seeing her son with her own eyes. .
+The mother's heart was relieved all of a sudden, she missed her son, but the pain of missing her son disappeared, and it was just like seeing her son with her own eyes.

 The mother of the master hangs the thangka in her room and faces it when she has time.
 When the master Tsongkhapa on the thangka speaks, the statue of the master on the thangka will respond.

 Master Tsongkhapa himself painted two thangkas, one for his mother and the other for his sister.

-The Tang, the card for my mother is now in the Kadikawa Temple in Qinghai, and the one for my sister is in the Dajinwa Temple in the Ta'er Temple.
+The Thangka, the card for his mother is now in the Kadikawa Temple in Qinghai, and the one for his sister is in the Dajinwa Temple in Ta'er Monastery.

 When cultivating the kindness of missing your mother, you must first recognize that the sentient beings in the six realms are your own mothers.
 If you still can’t do this, you can start from thinking about the kindness of the present, the birth mother. become more and more extensive.

+##### 3. Repaying Mother's Kindness

-Repaying Mother's Grace After I miss my mother's kindness, I think about how to repay my mother's kindness.
+After I miss my mother's kindness, I think about how to repay my mother's kindness.
 As for the mother in this life, if she is still alive, we can repay the mother's kindness with practical actions, such as taking care of her and honoring her.

 Honoring one's mother is the lowest degree of repayment for her kindness, and then introducing her to Buddhism and letting her practice the Dharma.